pykaldi/pykaldi/README.md

 computing features with PyKaldi since the feature extraction pipeline is run in parallel by the operating system.
-Similarly, we use a Kaldi write specifier to instantiate a [PyKaldi table writer][PyKaldi Table Docs] which writes output lattices to a Kaldi archive and compresses the resulting archive.
+Similarly, we use a Kaldi write specifier to instantiate a [PyKaldi table writer][PyKaldi Table Docs] which writes output lattices to a compressed Kaldi archive.
 Note that for these to work, we need `compute-mfcc-feats`, `ivector-extract-online2` and `gzip` to be on our `PATH`.

 #### Offline ASR using a PyTorch Acoustic Model